latticejs/lattice/packages/infinite-list/README.md

 > `string` | *required*

-The field prop is required to create the Array of `orderBy`.
+The field prop is required to create an Array of `orderBy`.

 #### orderBy